echoes-tech/puppet-echoes_firewall/README.md

 ##### `ipv4_allow_addr_for_ssh`

-Specifies which IPv4 addresses allowed to established a SSH connection.
+Specifies which IPv4 addresses are allowed to established a SSH connection.
 Valid options: array.
 Default value: []

 ##### `ipv6_allow_addr_for_ssh`

-Specifies which IPv6 addresses allowed to established a SSH connection.
+Specifies which IPv6 addresses are allowed to established a SSH connection.
 Valid options: array.
 Default value: []

 ##### `ipv4_forward_ensure`